 Concrete is the natural flooring surface found in basements because houses are built on top of giant concrete slabs.
 In its natural, untreated state, this can be unique, if dull and industrial looking basement flooring option.
 However, there are numerous staining and color treatments available, as well as polishing and design options that can make concrete look great in below-grade spaces.

 The best thing about using concrete as the floor surface is that no additional materials will be required.
-You might need to use some chemicals to treat the appearance of the floor, but there are no new flooring materials being brought in, and the concrete will last indefinitely eliminating 100% of the waste from the project.
+You might need to use some chemicals to treat the appearance of the floor, but no new flooring materials are being brought in, and the concrete will last indefinitely eliminating 100 percent of the waste from the project.

 Natural stone refers to a variety of materials, all of which are very hard, solid, and durable.
 At the same time, they are also absorbent, making them vulnerable to the dangers presented by a basement.
 This can be overcome by the regular application of stone sealer to the surface of the tiles, and the installation of a water barrier layer underneath the stone.

 Brick is similar to ceramics in that it is made mostly from clay and natural sediments baked and fired hard.
 It is environmentally friendly and easily incorporates back into the natural environment when disposed of.
 Unfortunately, it also has problems with absorbency and can end up being a hotbed for mold in a basement.
 Sealing regularly can offset this to some extent, and a water barrier layer should be placed beneath any below-grade brick flooring installation.